topher235/royal-grid/tasks.md

   - [ ] Set up localization patterns while there is little text
   - [ ] Player can select language on first start
   - [X] Player can select language from settings menu
-  - [ ] Test string length to ensure character's don't overflow their container
+  - [ ] Test string length to ensure characters don't overflow their container

 ## Later